-Board Meetings During the COVID-19 Pandemic and Beyond Like it or not, the COVID-19 pandemic is changed how Arizona planned communities and condominiums conduct business.
-Due to Governor Ducey’s “Stay Home” Order and CDC social distancing recommendations, in-person board meetings are no longer recommended at this time.
-Arizona planned communities and condominiums are still obligated to comply with the Arizona [...]
+Board Meetings During the COVID-19 Pandemic and Beyond Like it or not, the COVID-19 pandemic has changed how Arizona-planned communities and condominiums conduct business.
+Many associations now prefer conducting their board and annual meetings virtually because more owners can attend virtually, the meetings are shorter and the meetings are less confrontational.
+Arizona planned communities and condominiums are still obligated to [...]

-Using the DISC Personality to Help Your Association Get Along and Get things Done!
-DISC® is the leading personal assessment tool used by over 1 million people every year to improve work productivity, teamwork and communication.
-The DISC profile is a non-judgmental tool used for discussion of people's behavioral differences.
-If you participate in a DISC program, you'll be asked [...]
+Using the DISC Personality to Help Your Association Get Along and Get Things Done!
+DISC® is the leading personal assessment tool used by over 1 million people every year to improve work productivity, teamwork, and communication.
+The DISC profile is a non-judgmental tool used for the discussion of people's behavioral differences.
+If you participate in a DISC program, you'll be [...]

 Numerous books and lectures have covered the topic of how to successfully negotiate.
-In a community association setting, the process of negotiating can take several forms –negotiating the terms of a contract with a vendor, negotiating a settlement with a homeowner, negotiating community strategy amongst the board, etc. If you listen to the experts, you’ll notice several common themes, which [...]
+In a community association setting, the process of negotiating can take several forms – negotiating the terms of a contract with a vendor, negotiating a settlement with a homeowner, negotiating community strategy amongst the board, etc. If you listen to the experts, you’ll notice several common themes, [...]

 Unfortunately, the majority of media coverage involving community associations is negative.
-With that in mind, it is important for your community to be prepared in the event that the media contacts the board and/or is covering a story involving the community.
+With that in mind, your community needs to be prepared if the media contacts the board and/or is covering a story involving the community.
 The two most common scenarios where a community association will receive media coverage are (1) a conflict with a homeowner (in which case, the homeowner [...]